dlbewley/demo-autofs/automount/readme.md

 # Configure an OpenShift node to use automount

-MachineConfig sets up sssd with LDAP knowledge.
+MachineConfig sets up sssd with LDAP knowledge and a daemonset runs automountd on the selected nodes.

-Daemonset with a Node Selector (`demo: automount`) runs automount:

-`oc label node worker-5 demo=automount`
+# Autofs Image Building

 > [!NOTE]
 > These RPMs are already installed on a OCP 4.18 node: